-- 1.1 The Board of Directors has mechanisms to ensure that the information disclosed to the investors is accurate, not misleading and adequate for their decision-making as follows: - 1.1.1 The disclosure the Company's material information, both financial and non-financial, is accurate, complete, timely, transparency and in accordance with the criteria stipulated by the SEC and the SET. - 1.1.2 The effectiveness of the disclosure process is evaluated regularly. - 1.2 The Board of Directors provides a summary of the corporate governance policy, code of conduct, risk management policy and corporate social responsibility policy as approved by the Board and the steps in implementing such policies, including cases of non-compliance along with the reasons, through various channels, such as the Company's annual report and website. - 1.3 The Board of Directors has arranged for the Report of the Board of Directors' Responsibilities for Financial Statements to be presented together with the report of the independent auditor in the annual report.
-The report covers the following subjects: - Compliance with generally accepted accounting principles that is suitable for the business and use of appropriate accounting policies that are consistently adopted. - 2) The financial reports contain information that is accurate, complete and factual in accordance with accounting standards. - 3) The Report of the Board of Directors' Responsibilities for Financial Statements is signed by the Chairman and the Managing Director. - 1.4 The Board of Directors encourages the Company to prepare a Management Discussion and Analysis (MD&A) to supplement the disclosure of each quarterly financial statement.
-This is done in order for investors to be informed of the information and to understand the changes that occurred to the financial position and results of operations, the significant changes in the Company, including factors and events that affect the financial position or results of operations, and not just be presented with only the figures in the financial statements. - 1.5 The Board of Directors stipulates that the audit and other fees of the auditor be disclosed in the Company's annual report. - 1.6 The Board of Directors stipulates that the following information be disclosed in the annual report: - 1) Roles, duties and opinions from their work performance in the previous year of the Board of Directors.
+1.1 The Board of Directors has mechanisms to ensure that the information disclosed to the investors is accurate, not misleading and adequate for their decision-making as follows:

+- 1.1.1 The disclosure the Company's material information, both financial and non-financial, is accurate, complete, timely, transparency and in accordance with the criteria stipulated by the SEC and the SET. - 1.1.2 The effectiveness of the disclosure process is evaluated regularly.

+1.2 The Board of Directors provides a summary of the corporate governance policy, code of conduct, risk management policy and corporate social responsibility policy as approved by the Board and the steps in implementing such policies, including cases of non-compliance along with the reasons, through various channels, such as the Company's annual report and website.

+1.3 The Board of Directors has arranged for the Report of the Board of Directors' Responsibilities for Financial Statements to be presented together with the report of the independent auditor in the annual report.
+The report covers the following subjects:

+- 1) Compliance with generally accepted accounting principles that is suitable for the business and use of appropriate accounting policies that are consistently adopted. - 2) The financial reports contain information that is accurate, complete and factual in accordance with accounting standards. - 3) The Report of the Board of Directors' Responsibilities for Financial Statements is signed by the Chairman and the Managing Director.

+1.4 The Board of Directors encourages the Company to prepare a Management Discussion and Analysis (MD&A) to supplement the disclosure of each quarterly financial statement.
+This is done in order for investors to be informed of the information and to understand the changes that occurred to the financial position and results of operations, the significant changes in the Company, including factors and events that affect the financial position or results of operations, and not just be presented with only the figures in the financial statements.

+1.5 The Board of Directors stipulates that the audit and other fees of the auditor be disclosed in the Company's annual report.

+1.6 The Board of Directors stipulates that the following information be disclosed in the annual report:

-- 2) Roles, duties and opinions from their work performance in the previous year of the committees. - 3) Number of meetings held and attendance record of each director in the previous year. - 4) Record of training and ongoing professional education of the directors. - 1.7 The Board of Directors discloses the policy for remuneration of directors, self-assessment of the board as a whole and individual and self-assessment of the Chief Executive.
+- 1) Roles, duties and opinions from their work performance in the previous year of the Board of Directors. - 2) Roles, duties and opinions from their work performance in the previous year of the committees. - 3) Number of meetings held and attendance record of each director in the previous year. - 4) Record of training and ongoing professional education of the directors.

+1.7 The Board of Directors discloses the policy for remuneration of directors, selfassessment of the board as a whole and individual and self-assessment of the Chairman of the Executive Committee.
 The remuneration policy for directors and senior management that corresponds with the duties and responsibilities of each person, including the forms and manner of remuneration, the remuneration amount and the amount of payment received by each director as a director of the Company's subsidiary.